-As of June 30, 2022, we had cash and cash equivalents of approximately \$6.4 million, which we believe is sufficient to fund our planned operations into the fourth quarter of 2022.
-We are exploring several financing and strategic alternatives; however, there can be no assurance that our efforts will be successful.
-Accordingly, there is substantial doubt about our ability to continue as a going concern.
+At March 31, 2023, we had cash and cash equivalents of approximately \$1.1 million, which we believe is sufficient to fund our planned operations into the second quarter of 2023.
+There is substantial doubt about our ability to continue as a going concern.
+We will require additional funds to finance our operations.
+We are exploring several financing alternatives; however, there can be no assurance that our efforts to obtain the funding required to continue our operations will be successful.